tpayne/agentic-ai-adk/samples/GCP/ProcessEngineering/README.md

 - "Create a process flow for Frodo Baggins to save Middleearth from the One Ring and Sauron"
 - “Act as a Pharma COO and Enterprise Architect.
 Produce a Level 0 Value Stream Map for the end‑to‑end drug development lifecycle.
 Your output must be a single, linear Level 0 value stream covering the flow of value from:
 Discovery → Pre‑Clinical → Clinical Development → Regulatory Submission & Approval → Manufacturing → Commercial Launch & Market Access.
 Present the value stream as 6–10 top‑level value stages.
 Do not include Level 1 or Level 2 detail.
 Focus on the flow of value, not organisational functions or capabilities.”
+- “Generate a clear, human‑centred process that uses modern AI capabilities to improve efficiency, decision‑making, and accessibility for the widest range of people.
+The process should emphasize responsible use of AI, scalability, and meaningful real‑world benefit across diverse users.”

 ### Reviewing or Querying Existing Processes
 - "Tell me what happens when a security audit is triggered?"